-For inflation, the patterns are more complicated.
-In contrast to output growth, for much of our sample period, there are variables which are clearly important predictors in the sense that some lines in Figure 6 through 8 are near one.
-This is particularly true for the price and money blocks.
-Remember that the price block includes lagged information on wages, oil prices and the various disaggregated components of the CPI.
-DMA is finding information in this block of variables that is often helpful for predicting current inflation.
-However, the patterns in Figures 6 through 8 vary over time and across forecast horizons.
-For instance, for h=6 the price block is most important near the beginning of the sample, but for h=1 and h=12 it is most important in the latter half of the sample.
-For h=12 we find that the price block is almost always a very important predictor, except for a brief spell around 1998 where is becomes completely unimportant.
+and h = 12 it is most important in the latter half of the sample.
+For h = 12 we find that the price block is almost always a very important predictor, except for a brief spell around 1998 where is becomes completely unimportant.
 The money block is an important predictor at all forecast horizons after the year 2000, but patterns before 2000 are more variable.

-Clearly we are finding a great deal of variation over time in terms of what the best predictors for inflation are.
+Clearly we are finding a great deal of variation over time in terms of what the best predictors.
 Such variation could not be modelled using conventional forecasting approaches or conventional theoretical models.
 For instance, standard Phillips' curve arguments would imply that the unemployment rate is always a good predictor for inflation.
 If this were true, we would find the labour factor (which includes various measures of the unemployment rate) to always be a good predictor for inflation and the total probability of models which contain the labour factor to be near one in Figures 6 through 8.
-We are not finding patterns such as this for the labour block .
-Sometimes (i.e. after 1998 for h=12) we are finding the labour factor to be important in forecasting inflation, but not at other times.
-But at most times, models which contain the labour factor will be allocated appreciable weight (e.g. more than 10%) when doing DMA.
+We are not finding patterns such as this for the labour factor to be important in forecasting inflation, but not at other times.
+But at most times, models which contain the labour factor will be allocated appreciable (e.g. more than 10%) of the weight when doing DMA.

 When forecasting inflation, almost all of the factor blocks play an appreciable role at some time or forecast horizon or another.
 Somewhat suprisingly, it is only the housing block which never receives appreciable weight.
-The demand and financial blocks often come through as being important predictors (but also are often unimportant).
+The demand and financial blocks often come through as being important predictors (but often are unimportant).
 The picture we are finding is one where DMA is averaging over many parsimonious models (as opposed to selecting just a few parsimonious models) and this set of models is changing substantially over time.
 These characteristics would be hard to mimic in conventional approaches.